-Reverend Newbert resigned and in October of 1905 and Dr. F.S.C.
+In October of 1905, the Reverend Dr. F.S.C.
 Wicks was named minister.
 All Souls grew rapidly during his 33-year ministry.
 In 1909, plans for a new church began to take shape.
 Horace McKay was instrumental in obtaining a property on north Alabama Street.
 Kurt Vonnegut, Sr., church member and architect, helped design the new facility.
 The new church was dedicated at a service in 1911.

-In 1938, E. Burdette Backus was installed as minister.
-The sermons of Dr. Backus were aired on radio station WIRE.
-During his years of service the Board of Trustees unanimously voted to accept African-Americans into membership.
+In 1938, the Reverend Dr. E. Burdette Backus was installed as minister.
+The sermons of the Reverend Dr. Backus were aired on radio station WIRE.
+During his years of service, the Board of Trustees unanimously voted to accept African-Americans into membership.

-Jack Mendelsohn was installed as minister in 1954 after the retirement of Dr. Backus.
-It wasn’t long before it became apparent that a larger facility was needed.
+The Reverend Jack Mendelsohn was installed as minister in 1954 after the retirement of the Reverend Dr. Backus.
+It soon became apparent that a larger facility was needed.
 In 1956, the congregation chose the current site on E. 56th Street for its new home.
 The final service at 1453 N. Alabama was held on February 8th, 1959.
-Reverend Mendelsohn led a procession to the new church.
+The Reverend Mendelsohn led a procession to the new church.
 Many members of the church walked, carrying historic relics and symbols to the new facility.

-Reverend Mendelsohn resigned in June of 1959 and the Reverend John G. MacKinnon was installed.
+The Reverend Mendelsohn served until June of 1959, and then the Reverend John G. MacKinnon was installed.
 In 1961, the Unitarian and Universalist denominations merged.
-In November of 1962 the Holtkamp pipe organ was installed at All Souls.
+In November of 1962, the Holtkamp pipe organ was installed at All Souls.

-Reverend Paul H. Beattie was the next minister to lead All Souls.
+In 1969, the Reverend Paul H. Beattie became the next minister to lead All Souls.
 He began Sunday morning radio broadcasts in 1973, and it was during his years of service that All Souls held its first annual retreat and its first recognition service for longtime members.
-Dr. Beattie resigned in 1982 and Fred Campbell became interim minister.
+The Reverend Beattie resigned in 1982, and the Reverend Fred Campbell served as the interim minister.

-In 1990, Nancy Renner Kennedy became Director of Religious Education.
-Upon Reverend Harris’ resignation in 1992, the congregation voted to bestow upon him the honor of minister emeritus.
-Larry McGinty then became interim minister.
+Upon the Reverend Harris’ retirement in 1992, the congregation voted to bestow upon him the honor of minister emeritus.
+The Reverend Larry McGinty then became interim minister.

-In August 2013, Anastassia Zinke arrived as our newly settled minister.
+In August 2013, Anastassia Zinke arrived as our first female settled minister.
 Her ordination and installation occurred in November 2013.